 Clinical supervision is necessary to support allied health professionals in their roles, facilitate continued professional development and to ensure patient safety and clinical care.
 Group supervision has been shown to be an effective and efficient way to achieve the benefits of clinical supervision for allied health professionals.
 However, little is known about how the profession, group composition or the model of supervision influence the effectiveness of group supervision.

-This project aims to determine the feasibility and effectiveness of highly structured group supervision, utilising groups with different compositions of allied health professions.
-Twelve groups of allied health staff have nominated to participate in group supervision.
-Participants will participate in 12 months of group supervision and complete evaluation surveys.
+This project aims to determine the feasibility and effectiveness of highly structured group supervision, utilising groups with different compositions of Allied Health professions.
+Twelve groups of Allied Health staff nominated to participate in group supervision and have completed 12 months of group supervision sessions.

 Supporting physiotherapy clinical educators – Identifying key competencies as a foundation for physiotherapy clinical educator career progression within a healthcare environment